-As from 1st August 2020 you must supply floor plans as part of the application and it will require the the provision of adequate natural light in all habitable rooms of the properties created under Class N. The GPDO defines a habitable room as any rooms used or intended to be used for sleeping or living which are not solely used for cooking purposes, but does not include bath or toilet facilities, service rooms, corridors, laundry rooms, hallways or utility rooms.
+You must supply floor plans as part of the application and it will require the the provision of adequate natural light in all habitable rooms of the properties created under Class N. The GPDO defines a habitable room as any rooms used or intended to be used for sleeping or living which are not solely used for cooking purposes, but does not include bath or toilet facilities, service rooms, corridors, laundry rooms, hallways or utility rooms.
 This is in addition of the requirement to adhere to minimum space standards.

 Once you have been given the go ahead to convert any casinos where you didn’t clean up at blackjack, you will have three years to convert following the local authorities decision.

 Check out other permitted development options on our changes of use page.

 Class N – specified sui generis uses to dwellinghouses

 N. Development consisting of— (a) a change of use of a building and any land within its curtilage from a use as—

 to a use falling within Class C3 (dwellinghouses) of the Schedule to the Use Classes Order; or